 What is a Financial Crisis?

-A financial crisis occurs when a major problem in the financial system causes the value of assets like stocks to drop sharply.
+A financial crisis occurs when a major accounting problems in the financial system causes the value of assets like stocks to drop sharply.
 This can lead to banks running out of cash, making it hard for people and businesses to borrow money.
 Panic can spread quickly, with investors pulling out their money, which worsens the situation.

 Financial crises often start because of excessive borrowing, sudden economic troubles, or events that shake up the economy.
 The effects of a financial crisis go beyond banks and investors.
 Businesses may struggle to stay open, leading to job losses and fewer people spending money, which hurts the overall economy.